A Framework for Human-Reason-Aligned Trajectory Evaluation in Automated Vehicles: Introduction

-Addressing day-to-day ethical challenges requires reasoning that accounts for the diverse goals and risks of multiple human agents.
-In this research, we use the term human agents to refer not only to direct road users, such as drivers, cyclists, and pedestrians, but also to those indirectly affected, including policymakers and society, as described by \cite{calvert2020conceptual}.
-These agents may prioritise safety, legality, efficiency, or social norms differently, and ethical tensions emerge when AVs must navigate between these competing expectations.
-Recent work \cite{cecchini2024aligning, henschke2020trust} has called for more holistic approaches that integrate deontological, consequentialist, and virtue-based principles while ensuring transparency and alignment with human moral intuitions.
+Addressing day-to-day ethical challenges requires reasoning that considers the diverse goals of multiple human agents.
+In this research, we use the term human agents to include not only direct road users, such as drivers, cyclists, and pedestrians, but also those indirectly affected, including policymakers and society \cite{calvert2020conceptual}.
+These agents may prioritise safety, legality, efficiency, or social norms differently.
+As a result, ethical tensions arise when AVs must navigate between competing expectations.
+Recent work \cite{cecchini2024aligning, henschke2020trust} has called for more holistic approaches.
+Such approaches aim to integrate deontological, consequentialist, and virtue-based principles while also ensuring transparency and alignment with human moral intuitions.

 However, integrating ethical principles into AV decision-making remains a challenge.
 Recent approaches have proposed ethical trajectory planning algorithms grounded in deontological reasoning \cite{thornton2016incorporating}, or based on risk and cost functions that combine multiple ethical considerations \cite{geisslinger2023ethical}.
-While these models represent progress in embedding ethics into planning, they have been critiqued by \cite{kirchmair2023taking} for lacking transparency—particularly in how ethical principles are selected, how conflicts are resolved, and how the resulting decisions align with legal or societal expectations.
+While these models represent progress, they have also been critiqued for lacking transparency \cite{kirchmair2023taking}.
+Key concerns include how ethical principles are selected, how conflicts are resolved, and how resulting decisions align with legal and societal expectations.

-The principle of Meaningful Human Control (MHC) \cite{santoni2018meaningful, mecacci2020meaningful} offers a promising theoretical foundation to address these critiques.
-MHC is a design principle aimed at ensuring that AV behaviour reflects the intentions and moral reasons of relevant human agents (tracking), while also making it possible to assign responsibility to appropriately informed and accountable individuals (tracing) \cite{de2023realising}.
-To fulfil the tracking condition, AV behaviour must be responsive to the reasons of relevant agents—including their values, plans, and intentions—as well as to those affected, such as drivers, vulnerable road users, and policymakers \cite{mecacci2020meaningful}.
+The principle of Meaningful Human Control (MHC) \cite{santoni2018meaningful, mecacci2020meaningful} offers a promising foundation to address these critiques.
+MHC is a design principle with two aims.
+First, AV behaviour should reflect the intentions and moral reasons of relevant human agents, a requirement known as tracking.
+Second, it should remain possible to assign responsibility to informed and accountable individuals, a requirement known as tracing \cite{de2023realising}.
+To fulfil the tracking condition, AV behaviour must be responsive to the reasons of relevant agents, including their values, plans, and intentions.
+It must also account for those indirectly affected, such as vulnerable road users and policymakers \cite{mecacci2020meaningful}.